DeborahVolpe/ISA_group6_Gabriele_Qin_Volpe/Lab1/VLSI_implementation/src/README.md

 - multiplier.vhd that multiply the two input A and B, using * operator.
 This is a generic component for the number of input bits.The output is express in 2N bits, where N is the number of the input bits;

-- reg.vhd that implement a register with enable and reset signal.
+- reg.vhd that implements a register with enable and reset signal.
 This is a generic component for the number of input-output bits;

-- flipflop.vhd that implement a single flip flop with enable and reset signal;
+- flipflop.vhd that implements a single flip flop with enable and reset signal;

-- flip_flop_N_level.vhd that implement a cascade of N flip flop.
+- flip_flop_N_level.vhd that implements a cascade of N flip flop.
 This component is useful to delay the VIN signal in order to obtain the VOUT.